Margaret of Brandenburg: Life

-Margaret, now queen dowager, stayed in Poland (where she received parts of Greater Poland as her dower, according to a Piast dynasty custom) and took care of her stepdaughter Ryksa, future wife of her brother Otto.
-Shortly after, and for unknown reasons, Margaret returned to Brandenburg, taking Ryksa with her.
+While Margaret did received parts of Greater Poland as her dower, according to a Piast dynasty custom, she soon left Poland and returned to Brandenburg, taking Ryksa - betrothed to the Dowager Queen's brother Otto - with her.

 Once in her homeland, Margaret was engaged with Nicholas I the Child, Lord of Rostock and member of the House of Mecklenburg; however, in 1299 the betrothal was broken by Nicholas I, who chose to marry a Pomeranian princess.
-Around this time, her stepdaughter Ryksa returned to Poland after the death of her intended husband.
+It's unknown if Margaret was taking care of Ryksa during this time, but the Princess of Poland remained with her stepfamily despite Otto's death, until her new engagement in 1300.

 Sometime later, another marriage was arranged to Margaret, this time with Albert III, who ruled jointly with his brothers Eric I and John II the Duchy of Saxe-Lauenburg, partitioned from Saxony in 1296.
-Because Albert III and Margaret are closely related (both are members of the House of Ascania), a papal dispensation was granted in Anagni on 24 September 1302; the marriage was probably celebrated shortly after.
+Because Albert III and Margaret were closely related (both were members of the House of Ascania), a papal dispensation was granted in Anagni on 24 September 1302; the marriage was probably celebrated shortly after.
 They are not known to have any children.

 In 1303 Albert III and his brothers divided Saxe-Lauenburg into three branch duchies.
 Albert III and Margaret then held Saxe-Ratzeburg.
 After Albert III's death in 1308, his brother Eric I inherited part of Albert's share, while Margaret retained the other part.

 Margaret died probably in 1315 and was buried in Ratzeburg Cathedral.
 On her death Eric I also took her share of Ratzenburg.